 Some of the opening/closing dates for facilities and visitor services in the parks may change due to weather and/or other circumstances.
 Please call 559-565-3341 BEFORE you plan to visit.

 There are four group camping areas in the parks.
-Sunset, Crystal Springs, and Canyon View are for tent and car camping only - No RVs or trailers allowed in group sites.
+Sunset, Crystal Springs, and Canyon View are for tent and car camping only - No RVs or trailers allowed in these group sites.
 RVs and trailers must camp in regular campsites nearby.
+New in 2014!
 RVs and trailers are allowed in Dorst Creek group sites.

 All group camping areas are open from approximately June through September.
 All group camping areas are currently closed until the 2014 season begins.
 See below for reservation information.

 Parking is limited in each; carpool if possible.
 Each site has access to flush toilets, drinking water, a picnic table and a firepit with grill.
 Only one site per organization per day is allowed.

 Dorst offers four group sites.
 RVs and trailers are allowed.
 A limit of two trailers or recreational vehicles per group site will be allowed at the Dorst Creek Group Campsites.
 They must fit within the parking space provided at the group campsite and may not be driven into the site itself.
 They are permitted for indoor use only (cooking, sleeping, recreation, etc.).
 Please call the park for more details.
 (559) 565-3341.